Timepass (film)

-Timepass is a 2014 Indian Marathi language film.
-It is a story about teenage love set up in '90s between Dagadu (Prathamesh Parab) and Prajakta (Ketaki Mategaonkar), also starring Bhalchandra Kadam and Vaibhav Mangle.
-It is directed by Ravi Jadhav who has provided prior hits like Balak-Palak, Balgandharva, Natarang.
+Timepass is a 2014 Indian Marathi-language romantic drama film about teenage love set in the 1990s between Dagadu (Prathamesh Parab) and Prajakta (Ketaki Mategaonkar).
+It also stars Bhalchandra Kadam, Vaibhav Mangle, Bhushan Pradhan and Urmila Kothare.
+It was directed by Ravi Jadhav, who has provided prior hits like Balak-Palak, Balgandharva, and Natarang.

 The film was the highest grosser of Marathi cinema until its box office record was broken by Ritesh Deshmukh's Lai Bhaari.
 This film was later remade in Telugu as Andhra Pori.
 Its sequel Timepass 2 was released on 1 May 2015.

-A third part to the film, titled Timepass 3 is announced in 2022.
-It is directed by Ravi Jadhav, under the banner of Athaansh Communications and Zee Studios.Timepass 3 was released on 29 July 2022.
+A third part to the film, titled Timepass 3, was announced in 2022.
+It was directed by Ravi Jadhav under the banner of Athaansh Communications and Zee Studios.
+Timepass 3 was released on 29 July 2022.